dlilab/Teaching_Ecology/content/iNat.md

     3. Make sure the location information is correct
     4. If you can select the `LSU BIOL 4253 Principles of Ecology` project, do it.
 Otherwise, no worries

 ***Only observations that you personally took around Baton Rouge during the time period specified above will count.
-No photos from your friends, relevant, internet, etc.***
+No photos from your friends, relevant, internet, etc. Images downloaded from internet will be presented as evidence of plagiarism and will be reported to the University.***

 ## Annotations